Blog header image: Understanding Brand Guidelines article.

 Why are brand guidelines important?

-Brand guidelines define who your brand is and what you do.
+Brand guidelines define who your brand is and how you present what you do.
 Iconic brands don’t just happen by chance.
 They know exactly who they are.
 They’ve created a clear, cohesive, and seamless experience across every touchpoint.
-This ability to deliver an omnichannel brand experience makes them stand out among their competitors.
+This ability to deliver an omnichannel brand experience makes them stand out among competitors.

 Documenting your brand guidelines protects your brand from misinterpretation, misunderstanding, and inconsistency.
-Plus, the exercise of creating brand guidelines helps clarify details that have been up for debate or get rid of outdated ideas that no longer apply.
+Plus, creating brand guidelines helps clarify details that people were unsure of as well as retire outdated practices.

 Once established, brand guidelines should be treated as a living, breathing part of your business.
-As your company inevitably changes and grows to meet new demands, build new products, and reach more customers, your brand guidelines should adapt as well.
+As your company changes and grows, builds new products, and reaches more customers, your brand guidelines should also adapt.

 How to create brand guidelines

 The timeline for developing brand guidelines is unique for each company depending on resources, current structure, and brand goals.
 Whether you’re creating brand guidelines for a new or existing organization, both require a clear picture of what your brand stands for.
-The biggest difference comes in the application of the new standards when you relaunch your brand.
+The biggest difference comes in applying the new standards when you relaunch your brand.

 Creating brand guidelines for a new company provides a blank slate to work with, which can be both exciting and daunting.
-Whereas establishing guidelines at an existing company helps provide structure to current standards or is done as part of a brand redesign.
+Establishing guidelines at an existing company, on the other hand, helps provide structure to current standards or may be part of a brand redesign.

 1. Clarify your brand essence

-Brand essence defines the key characteristics of your brand and embraces the mission, vision, values, and purpose of your company.
-It defines who you are, what you stand for, and how your audience feels when interacting with your brand.
-Your brand essence guides more concrete elements like visual, written, and verbal style, and it gives your teams something tangible to refer to during every project.
+Build the foundation for the rest of your guidelines by clarifying your brand essence.
+Brand essence defines the key characteristics of your company and embraces its mission, vision, values, and purpose.
+It defines who you are, what you stand for, and how you want your audience to feel when interacting with your brand.
+Your brand essence guides more concrete elements like visual, written, and verbal style and gives your teams something tangible to refer to during every project.

-Think about your brand essence as the way you want someone to feel after interacting with your brand.
+How do you want someone to feel after interacting with your brand?
 What do you always do?
 What do you never do?
-Knowing the key characteristics of your brand helps you deliver a consistent experience and connect with consumers in a way that leaves a positive lasting impression.
+Knowing the key characteristics of your brand helps you deliver consistent experiences and connect with consumers in a way that leaves a positive lasting impression.

 2. Develop the rules